-How the Standard of Care in Michigan can Determine if You Have a Negligence Lawsuit
+How the Standard of Care can Determine a Negligence Lawsuit

-In Michigan, the legal concept of negligence is the central interpretation in most medical malpractice cases and personal injury cases.
+In Michigan, the legal concept of a hospital negligence case is the central interpretation in most medical malpractice cases and personal injury cases.
 This definition includes a recognition of “comparative negligence,” which stipulates that when someone fails to provide a typical standard of care, the damages are reduced in comparison to the plaintiff’s own negligence.
-The plaintiff, in the case of a medical malpractice suit, would be a patient who received treatment.
+The plaintiff, in the case of a medical malpractice suit, would be a patient with a medical condition who received treatment.

 Elements of a Negligence Lawsuit

 In the matter of health care, it is assumed that medical personnel has a higher degree of competence than the average person stopping to give assistance on a road or walkway.
 Therefore doctors and nurses and hospitals need to maintain clear communication with patients, adhere to strict protocols when administering care, and seek outside resources and consultations when they need help.

 In some cases a hospital can be at fault of a low standard of care.

 For example, poor scheduling may result in an insufficient number of doctors on duty during a shift, resulting in a lower standard of care.

 In Michigan, there are very distinct requirements to claim negligence.